idleberg/codemirror-nsis/README.md

 ## Donate

-You are welcome support this project using [Flattr][5] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`
+You are welcome to support this project using [Flattr][5] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`

 [1]: http://codemirror.net/mode/nsis/
 [2]: https://github.com/idleberg/brackets-nsis-mode